hoomano/mojodex/docs/design-principles/tasks/execute_task.md

 When the assistant sends a message to ask for any precision or when they want to ask for an edition, the user can send a message through the chat interface to interact with the assistant.

 When the user sends a message during a task execution, the message is sent to the backend through a PUT `user_message` call and the same process as described in part 2.2 is repeated.

-> Note: the web application as it is now still uses a socketio event `user_message` to send user's message to the backend.
-We started moving from this to the REST API `/user_message` as described here for robustness and scalability reasons.
-Mobile application already uses the REST API.

 ![complete_user_task_execution_flow](../../images/task_execution/complete_user_task_execution_flow.png)